Jan 2, 2015

 4. Know how to ‘escape’ politely

-If you’ve ever been stuck talking to someone who’s not on the same wavelength (or you’ve been talking with them for a long time), you’d know how awkward it is to get away without seeming rude.
+If you frequently attend networking events, you would most likely have experienced being stuck talking to someone who’s not on the same wavelength (or you’ve been talking with them for a long time).
+In situations like this, you know how awkward it is to get away without seeming rude.

 Here are some actions you can try: